yunji-seo/spring25/README.md

 To pass the class, you will need to earn a grade of 70% or more.
 This course is fast-paced and highly cumulative.
 Your success will depend on your active and consistent participation.
 However, we understand that emergencies and personal matters do come up.

-If you have an extenuating circumstances and have used up your drops, please reach out to team@cubstart.com.
+If you have an extenuating circumstances and have used up your drops, please reach out via a private Ed post.

 ## Closing message